 Formed in 1991 by Ronnie Dunn and Kix Brooks, the duo owned the country songs chart throughout the 1990s and early 2000s.

-And not only that, but both Brooks and Dunn earned their start as talented songwriters.
+And not only that, but both Brooks and Dunn got their starts in Nashville as talented songwriters.
 So a significant portion of their catalog came straight from one or both of their pens, including nine of the 10 Brooks and Dunn songs on this list.

 With 50 radio singles and plenty of strong deep cuts, it's pretty tricky to make a list of the best.
 Some songs that didn't make the cut include "You Can't Take the Honky Tonk Out of the Girl," "She's Not the Cheatin' Kind," "She Used to Be Mine," "Mama Don't Get Dressed Up For Nothing," "Only in America," "You're Gonna Miss Me When I'm Gone," "Red Dirt Road," "How Long Gone," "Rock My World Little Country Girl," "Little Miss Honky Tonk," "The Long Goodbye," and plenty more.

-Let's take a look at the ten best Brooks and Dunn songs.
+Let's take a look at the ten best Brooks & Dunn songs.

 10. "Hard Workin' Man"